Crowned eagle: Dietary biology

 The crowned eagle's staple diet is mostly mammalian.
 One estimate of the typical prey range posited that the weight range is from 1 to 5 kg, which is, based on the species ecology in Kenyan hillside woodland.
 This prey weight range is roughly the same weight range that's typically attributed to martial or Verreaux's eagles.
 Perhaps unsurprisingly, that is the weight range of the rock hyrax, which all three large eagles are known to hunt regularly in East Africa.
 In a large collection of bones in the South African Museum, it was found that 51.2% of the bones collected from Nature's Valley in South Africa were from smallish species which weigh under 2 kg in adulthood, 26.3% from "medium-sized" species with an adult weight of 2 to 20 kg and 22.5% were from larger species with an adult weight of over 20 kg.
 However, about 91% of 87 bones that were from the relatively large antelope species, amongst those that could be accurately sized, were from juvenile specimens.
 On the other hand, in the rainforest community of Taï National Park in the Ivory Coast, the estimated average weight of prey for crowned eagles was clearly higher at 5.67 kg.
 Of all other living eagles, only the female harpy eagle has been credited with an average prey weight range that is comparably high and, at the species level, the crowned eagle's prey size from the latter study is the largest of any known for all extant accipitrids.
 The crowned eagle is perhaps the only living accipitrid to routinely attack prey weighing in excess of 9 kg.
-According to some authorities typical prey sizes for crowned eagle may be considered to range to at least 20 kg in body mass.Shultz, S. (2002).
-Population density, breeding chronology and diet of crowned eagles Stephanoaetus coronatus in Tai National Park, Ivory Coast.
-Ibis, 144(1), 135-138.
+According to some authorities typical prey sizes for crowned eagle may be considered to range to at least 20 kg in body mass.
 Reportedly, the crowned eagle can lift more than its own body weight in flight, though verified accounts of this are sparse.